The beaches of Uluwatu are among the best in Bali. They are clean, accessible, not too crowded, and, most importantly, beautiful.

 An Up-and-Coming Beach near Nusa Dua

 I will admit that I didn’t spend enough time at this place.
-I had spent most of my morning at Green Bowl Beach nearby and needed to get to my spiffy hotel in Canggu later that day.
+I had spent most of my morning at Green Bowl Beach nearby and needed to get to my spiffy accommodation in Canggu later that day.
 Little did I know that I would be missing out on one of the best beaches in Uluwatu.

 Melasti Beach would be a great place to spend the day.
 If only I had known the water was going to be this blue and the sand this white!
 The drive alone, beneath those blinding white cliffs, made the trip worth it.